was looking for a SEA route to India and China because 40 years earlier

 was known for imaginative stories such as "Rip Van Winkle," "The Legend of Sleepy Hallow," Dutch tales of visits from St. Nick, and coining New York City's nickname "Gotham."

-Europeans knew the Earth was round from as far back as
+Europeans knew the Earth was round.

-in the 4th century BC.
+validated it in the 4th century BC.

 In the 3rd century BC,

 computed the circumference of the earth with amazing accuracy.

 He had heard that at Aswan, Egpyt, the sun cast no shadow at noon on the summer solstice (June 21), yet at the exact same moment in Alexandria, Egypt, a stick in the ground cast a shadow with a 7.2 degree angle.

 7.2 degrees is 1/50th of a 360 degree circle.

 As the distance between Alexandria and Aswan was 5,000 stadia or 800 kilometers, all he had to do was multiply 800 times 50, which equals 40,000 kilometers, just 30 kilometers less than the actual.

 also calculated distance to the sun and moon, the tilt of the earth, and created the first world map with parallel latitude and meridian longitude lines.